keboola/connection-docs/components/extractors/other/time-doctor-2/index.md

 * TOC
 {:toc}

-This extractor uses the [Time Doctor 2 API](https://api2.timedoctor.com/) to import data from Time Doctor 2.
+This data source connector uses the [Time Doctor 2 API](https://api2.timedoctor.com/) to import data from Time Doctor 2.

 ## Configuration
-[Create a new configuration](/components/#creating-component-configuration) of the **Time Doctor 2** extractor.
+[Create a new configuration](/components/#creating-component-configuration) of the **Time Doctor 2** connector.
 You need to provide an email address and the password of a user with appropriate access rights.

 To configure what data you want to extract, you can use the following parameters: